confluentinc/cp-all-in-one/cp-all-in-one-cloud/README.md

 ## Confluent Cloud Credit

 The first 20 users to sign up for [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.cp-all-in-one_type.community_content.cp-all-in-one-cloud) and use coupon code ``C50INTEG`` will receive an additional $50 free usage credit.
-It must be activated by December 31, 2021, and used within 90 days of activation date.
+It must be activated by December 31, 2021, and used within 90 days.

 # Pre-requisites